abdullahalkafi-dev/dot_connection_app/match_api_documentation.md

 **Response Fields:**
 - `age` - Calculated age in years based on `dateOfBirth` (integer)
 - `distance` - Distance in kilometers from requesting user to potential match (number with 2 decimal places, or `null` if location data unavailable for either user)
+- `profile` - Complete profile information of the potential match
+  - `bio` - User's biography/about text
+  - `gender` - User's gender (male, female, other) - may be hidden based on user preferences
+  - `religious` - Religious preference - may be hidden based on user preferences
+  - `drinkingStatus` - Drinking status (never, occasionally, regularly, prefer_not_to_say) - may be hidden based on user preferences
+  - `smokingStatus` - Smoking status (never, occasionally, regularly, prefer_not_to_say) - may be hidden based on user preferences
+  - `interests` - Array of user interests
+  - `jobTitle` - User's job title - may be hidden based on user preferences
+  - `location` - Full location object with type, coordinates (longitude, latitude), and address
+  - `photos` - Array of photo URLs
+  - `height` - Height in centimeters - may be hidden based on user preferences
+  - `workplace` - User's workplace - may be hidden based on user preferences
+  - `hometown` - User's hometown - may be hidden based on user preferences
+  - `school` - User's school/university - may be hidden based on user preferences
+  - `studyLevel` - Education level (high_school, bachelor, master, phd, etc.) - may be hidden based on user preferences
+  - `lookingFor` - What the user is looking for (friendship, relationship, casual, etc.) - may be hidden based on user preferences
+  - `hiddenFields` - Object indicating which fields are hidden (if a field is marked as hidden in `hiddenFields`, it will not appear in the profile object)

+**Note:** Fields marked as hidden in the user's privacy settings will be excluded from the profile object entirely.
 ```

 ---